Kaset Rojananil

 Kaset was an alumnus of the 5th Class of the Chulachomklao Royal Military Academy, and one of the leaders of the National Peace Keeping Council's 1991 coup against the government of Chatichai Choonhavan.
-After the coup he became head of Thai Airways International, and co-founded of the pro-military Justice Unity Party.
+After the coup he became head of Thai Airways International, and co-founded the pro-military Justice Unity Party.
 He was later demoted to general inspector of the Ministry of Defense.

 As head of Thai Airways International, he famously noted that "we have received a lot of complaints that our air hostesses are not pretty enough—too old and unsmiling.
 And we must improve on that".
 He added that the airline had been hiring too many college-educated women and that "intelligent women tend to not be good looking."
 He noted that he had ordered airline recruiters to screen flight attendant applications "in the way beauty-pageant judging panels select contestants."

+Rojananil died on 3 April 2024, at the age of 90.